yalidu/yalidu.github.io/_pages/about.md

 Her research is also supported by the [Engineering and Physical Sciences Research Council(EPSRC)](https://www.ukri.org/opportunity/early-career-researcher-international-collaboration-grants/) and [AI Safety Insitute (AISI)](https://www.aisi.gov.uk/).

 I normally recruit 2~3 PhD students each year.
-If you are interested in joining us, please complete [this form](https://forms.gle/rqDTxTnMFAb4ZS9R9) and email (yali.du AT kcl.ac.uk).
+If you are interested in joining us, please complete [this form](https://forms.gle/rqDTxTnMFAb4ZS9R9) and email (yali.du@kcl.ac.uk).
 See the form for requirements.

 <span style="color:darkorange">